tanmaymaithilpro-alt/skills-github-pages/index.md

 ---

 ## 🖤 Footer
-© **2025 Tanmay** — Crafted with curiosity, chaos, and lots of late-night overthinking.
+© **2025 Tanmay** — Crafted with curiosuity, chaos, and lots of late-night overthinking.